-Black Kampot Pepper PGI
+Black Kampot pepper PGI

-Black Kampot Pepper PGI
+Black Kampot pepper PGI

 Black Kampot pepper is tasty and sharp.
-Its easy to combine flavor palette makes black kampot the ideal pepper for rubs, marinades and in spice mixtures with pepper.
+Its easy-to-combine flavor palette makes black kampot the ideal pepper for rubs, marinades and in spice mixtures with pepper.

-PROTECTED GEOGRAPHICAL ORIGIN (EUROPE) - BGO/ IPG
+PROTECTED GEOGRAPHIC ORIGIN (EUROPE) - BGO/ IPG

 Combine black kampot with red meat, oily fish, brown sauces, tomato dishes, vegetables or white cheese.
 Delicious with fruit, desserts with chocolate such as mousses and fondants.

 - 100% pepper berries of the Piper nigrum

 - protected by the European PGI label (international: PGI)

 - origin: Kampot region, Cambodia

 - available in glass, stand-up pouch and test tube